Homeowner Storage Tips

-The holidays have come and gone and you’ve managed to accumulate a bunch of stuff.
+Over the years you’ve managed to accumulate a bunch of stuff around the house.
 Now, where are you going to put it?
-Our storage tips for 2017 should get you back some needed space for your home!
+Our homeowner tips for storage should get you back some needed space for your home!

 Bin there, done that.
 Whether it’s going under the stairs, in the laundry room or even the garage, a tightly closed plastic bin protects your valuables from dust and moisture.
 Label the bins so you know what is in them or choose clear ones so you can see what’s inside.